Gain a deep understanding of computing fundamentals and specialise in one of the many topics that ANU excels in.

-The Master of Computing is a two year full-time (or equivalent part-time) degree that provides students with exposure to best practice in computing and cutting edge courses in areas of relevance to computing practitioners.
+The Master of Computing is a two year full-time (or equivalent part-time) degree that exposes you to best practice in computing and cutting edge courses in areas of relevance to computing practitioners.

 This course suits both computing graduates, and those of other disciplines.
 Whether you have a computing background and are looking to deepen your expertise, or are from a different field and want to learn more about computing, this degree has something for you.